 All the while, I was using a couple different screens in the same room, right in front of them, for far more than their allotted 1-2 hours a day.

 Call me crazy, but it all seems very hypocritical looking back at it.
-Plus, it was a constant drain on my parenting energy to enforce whatever rule was in place at the time, and I had very little energy left for any positive parenting things, like connecting with my kids.
+Plus, it was a constant drain on my parenting energy to enforce whatever rule was in place at the time, and I had very little energy left for any respectful parenting things, like connecting with my kids.

 Finally, I’d had enough.